Gerry Esplana

-Gerald "Gerry" Esplana is a former Filipino basketball player, politician and coach.
+Gerald "Gerry" Esplana (born October 27, 1966) is a former Filipino basketball player, politician and coach.
 He was nicknamed "Mr. Cool" and "The Plan" while playing professionally.

 Playing career

 He played for Presto Tivoli (when he won PBA Rookie of the Year), Sta.
 Lucia Realtors, and Shell Turbo Chargers (when he won two championships and a Finals MVP trophy).

 Coaching career

 He formerly coached the EAC Generals in the NCAA and the Valenzuela Classics in the MPBL.
 He also assisted Boy Sablan on the UST Growling Tigers.

 Others

 He served as former councilor in Valenzuela from 2004 to 2013.
 On November 22, 2023, he was appointed as the commissioner of the Pilipinas Super League.